 If your current plan will no longer be available through MNsure, your insurance company will inform you of this change.
-You can also use the plan crosswalk tool to see if your 2019 plan is available in 2020.
+You can also use the plan crosswalk to see if your current plan is available next year.

 The easiest way to make sure you are getting the best deal is to come back to MNsure.org at the start of open enrollment to shop and compare plans.
-If your plan is not available and you do not sign in to your account and shop for a plan by December 23, your coverage through MNsure will end on December 31, 2019.
+If your plan is not available and you do not sign in to your account and select a plan by December 22, your coverage through MNsure will end on December 31, 2020.

-If you would like to keep your same plan, and it is still offered on MNsure, MNsure will automatically renew you into the same plan.
+If you would like to keep your same plan, and it is still offered on MNsure, MNsure will automatically renew you into the same plan for the 2021 coverage year.
 You will continue to receive an invoice from your insurance company and must continue to make payments in order to maintain coverage.
 To ensure your coverage is renewed, you must respond promptly to any requests for additional information.

-NOTE: If your plan is available in 2020, some features may change, like network, deductibles and co-pays.
+NOTE: If your plan is available next year, some features may change, like network, deductibles and co-pays.
 For this reason it’s a good idea to review the summary of benefits and coverage (SBC) for your plan before you renew.
 You can find SBCs for all plans offered on MNsure using the plan comparison tool.
 If you have questions about your plan, call your insurance company.

 If you enroll in a health insurance plan through MNsure with a different health insurance company, MNsure will alert your old insurance company of your decision.
 However, it would be in your best interest to contact your previous year's insurance company right away about your decision, especially if you are signed up for automatic debit payments with that company.
 Please work with your insurance company directly to understand the timing of when your automatic debit payment will be withdrawn and how much advance notice they require to stop that from occurring if you decide to change companies.
 You should assume your insurance company will process your automatic debit payment on your current schedule.